fatmakhamis/IP3-FATMAKHAMIS/README.md

-# Akan name Finder
+# DELANI STUDIO
-#### By Fatma Khamis, 21/02/2021
+#### By Fatma Khamis, 26/02/2021
 ## Description
-This web application requests for your birthday details and gender then calculates the day you were born.
-Depending on your gender Your Akan name will be displayed.
-Akan names are derived from Ghanian culture.
-Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.
-You need to fill a form with your birthdate details to display your Akan name.
+This web application displays services offered at Delani Studio and it also prompts the viewer to fill a form on feedback.
 ##Demo
 Here is a working live demo:https://fatmakhamis.github.io/AKAN-NAME/
 ## Setup/Installation Requirements